w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Inapplicable Example 5

-<a class="example-link" title="Inapplicable Example 5" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/9fa4aaa2575cccf2f83db23b8a66a584cee96486.html">Open in a new tab</a>
+<a class="example-link" title="Inapplicable Example 5" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/9fa4aaa2575cccf2f83db23b8a66a584cee96486.html">Open in a new tab</a>

 The [text inheriting its programmatic language][] from this `div` element is only [whitespace][].